Teaching Fellows Program

 Deerfield is committed to the development of new teachers.
 Believing that an apprenticeship relationship and ongoing education are the best ways to develop the craft of teaching, Deerfield’s Teaching Fellows program is based on mentoring by veteran faculty members and obtaining a Master’s Degree in Teaching from the University of Pennsylvania over the course of two years.

-Deerfield and eight other schools have entered into a partnership with the University of Pennsylvania, creating the Penn Residency Masters in Teaching program (PRMT).
+Deerfield and nine other schools have entered into a partnership with the University of Pennsylvania, creating the Boarding School Teaching Residency program (BSTR).
 The program lasts for two years and involves one week of work at Penn each summer, online work with the entire cohort of 20-25 fellows from all the schools, one weekend per term at one of the consortium schools with the Penn faculty, and coursework with a mentor at Deerfield, as well as the regular work of the Teaching Fellows.
 After two years the fellows earn a MSEd from Penn and have two years teaching experience.

-A fellow at Deerfield teaches two sections of the same course, works closely with the mentor with whom s/he shares a common class preparation, and regularly observes a class taught by the mentor.
+A fellow at Deerfield teaches two sections of the same course, works closely with the mentor with whom they share a common class preparation, and regularly observes a class taught by the mentor.
 In all other ways, fellows are considered full members of the faculty.
 They reside in dormitories, coach athletics or work in community service, supervise family-style meals in the Dining Hall, advise students, and participate in other activities that are part of a boarding school environment.
-View additional information on the Penn Residency Masters in Teaching program.
+View additional information on the Boarding School Teaching Residency program.

 The Wallace Wilson Fellowship